Precision-Varying Prediction (PVP): Robustifying ASR systems against adversarial attacks: Adversarial Attacks Numerical Precision

-\textbf{Psychoacoustic Attack:} This attack extends the C\&W framework by explicitly accounting for human auditory perception, producing perturbations that are largely imperceptible.
-Specifically, a differentiable psychoacoustic loss $\mathcal{L}_{\text{m}}(\cdot)$ penalizes perturbations that exceed masking thresholds in the time–frequency domain, ensuring that the crafted perturbation remains below human detection limilts while still steering the ASR decoder toward a specified target transcript:
+\textbf{Psychoacoustic Attack~\cite{qin2019PMLR, schonherr2019NDSS}:} This attack extends the C\&W framework by explicitly accounting for human auditory perception, producing perturbations that are largely imperceptible.
+Specifically, a differentiable psychoacoustic loss penalizes perturbations that exceed masking thresholds in the time–frequency domain, ensuring that the crafted noise remains below human perceptual limits while still steering the ASR model toward a target transcription.

-where $c_1$ and $c_2$ are trade-off parameters that balance attack success and imperceptibility, respectively, and $\mathcal{L}_{\text{m}}$ encodes masking thresholds derived from human auditory perception.